gaeldatascience/inferring-pentagon-activity-from-pizza/README.md

    ```

    The scraper will:
-   - Create concurrent browser contexts for each pizzeria
+   - Create concurrent pages for each pizzeria
    - Extract traffic data from French Google Maps pages
    - Log results to the SQLite database with anomaly detection
    - Only run during operating hours